bertrik/ttnhabbridge/README.md

 * unzip the .zip or .tar file
 * cd into the application directory
 * start the .bat or .sh file
-* install the systemd service file, if desired (instructions inside the .service file)
+* edit and install the systemd service file, if desired (instructions inside the .service file)